-Our nuclear plants generate enough low-cost, clean and reliable electricity to power about a third of our customers—more than 3 million homes and businesses—with work underway to increase that capacity by bringing Unit 2 at Watts Bar Nuclear Plant into operation.
-With a top priority of safety and security, nuclear power is key to our vision of leading the nation in the production of affordable, carbon-free electricity, and our mission of providing clean electricity for the Tennessee Valley.
+Our nuclear plants generate enough low-cost, clean and reliable energy to power about a third of our customers—more than 4.5 million homes and businesses.
+With a top priority of safety and security, nuclear power is key to achieving TVA’s mission of energy, environmental stewardship and economic development to make life better for the Tennessee Valley.

-We operate three nuclear plants that generate 6,700 megawatts of electricity each day:
+We operate three nuclear plants plants capable of generating an average of 7,800 megawatts of electricity each day:

 - Browns Ferry, near Athens, Alabama

 - Nuclear power is the best option for generating large amounts of electricity that's safe, clean, reliable and cost-effective—allowing us to keep our rates competitive and reliability high.